-Dr. Gierach earned both her M.P.H.
-(2004) and Ph.D.
-(2006) degrees in epidemiology from the University of Pittsburgh with a focus in cancer epidemiology and women’s health.
-She joined the Division of Cancer Epidemiology and Genetics (DCEG) as a NCI Cancer Prevention Fellow in 2006, became a tenure-track investigator in 2010, was awarded tenure in 2017, and became Deputy Chief of the Integrative Tumor Epidemiology Branch in 2018.
-Dr. Gierach has been awarded the DCEG Molecular Epidemiology Research Funding Award, the NCI Merit Award in Cancer Prevention Research Training, and an Award to Advance Research on Cancers in Women from the NCI Office of Science Planning and Assessment and the NIH Office of Research on Women’s Health.
-Dr. Gierach serves as chair of the Division’s Breast Cancer Working Group and co-chair of the DCEG Hormone Laboratory Advisory Committee.
+Dr. Gierach earned both her M.P.H. and Ph.D. degrees in epidemiology from the University of Pittsburgh with a focus in cancer epidemiology and women’s health.
+She joined the Division as an NCI Cancer Prevention Fellow, continued as a tenure-track investigator, and was awarded scientific tenure from the NIH in 2017.
+She served as Deputy Director of the Integrative Tumor Epidemiology Branch from 2018 through 2020 and was appointed Director in 2021.
+She also serves as chair of the Division’s Breast Cancer Working Group.

-I am interested in the study of the etiology of hormonally-related female cancers, particularly in the molecular mechanisms underlying breast carcinogenesis.
-My interdisciplinary research program has a special emphasis on the molecular epidemiology of mammographic density, one of the strongest risk factors for breast cancer.
+Dr. Gierach is interested in the study of the etiology of hormonally-related female cancers, particularly in the molecular mechanisms underlying breast carcinogenesis.
+Her interdisciplinary research program has a special emphasis on the molecular epidemiology of mammographic density, one of the strongest risk factors for breast cancer.

 The BREAST Stamp Project aims to characterize the radiologic, histologic, and molecular features of dense breast tissue and to understand how the microenvironment of dense breasts promotes neoplastic transformation of the breast epithelium.
 Data relating mammographic density to molecular markers of breast cancer are limited.
-To correlate mammographic density to molecular profiles of breast tissues, we are currently leveraging the resources of the Breast Cancer Case-Control Study in Poland, a population-based case-control study conducted in Lódz and Warsaw from 2000-2003.
-We have collected mammograms for density assessment from a subset of the study’s cancer cases, along with breast tissues that were snap frozen and analyzed using mRNA profiling.
+To improve the clinical value of mammographic density as a risk marker, Dr. Gierach and her colleagues are conducting molecular epidemiologic studies to characterize dense and non-dense breast tissues.

-In addition to addressing how molecular epidemiologic factors may influence mammographic density and its associated breast cancer risk, I am also addressing other ways in which density may relate to breast carcinogenesis.
-In light of emerging evidence indicating that reductions in mammographic density may predict response to tamoxifen treatment, my colleagues and I initiated a study within Kaiser Permanente Northwest to determine whether breast cancer patients who experience large reductions in density following tamoxifen treatment have an improved prognosis.
-We have also launched the Ultrasound Study of Tamoxifen, in which we are using novel ultrasound tomography methods to assess changes in volumetric breast density within the first year of tamoxifen therapy.
+In addition to addressing how molecular epidemiologic factors may influence mammographic density and its associated breast cancer risk, Dr. Gierach is also working to address other ways in which density may relate to breast carcinogenesis.
+In light of emerging evidence indicating that reductions in mammographic density may predict response to tamoxifen treatment, Dr. Gierach and her colleagues initiated a study within Kaiser Permanente Northwest to determine whether breast cancer patients who experience large reductions in density following tamoxifen treatment have an improved prognosis.
+They have also conducted the Ultrasound Study of Tamoxifen, in which they used novel ultrasound tomography methods to assess changes in volumetric breast density within the first year of tamoxifen therapy.
 These studies may provide support for future investigations evaluating change in mammographic density as a “biosensor” of factors that increase or decrease breast cancer risk.

 To request an interview with NCI researchers, contact the NCI Office of Media Relations.